damont/chicascode/README.md

    - Deploy to Cloudflare Pages
    - Your site will be live at: `https://chicascode.pages.dev`

+## 🐍 Python Tutorials

+The `python-tutorials/` folder contains complete, runnable code for each tutorial:

+1. **Hello Python** - Virtual environments and your first program
+2. **FastAPI Hello** - Build a simple API that greets you by name
+3. **Store API + Database** - Add TinyDB and create a product store
+4. **Storefront UI** - Build a simple HTML interface for your store

+Each tutorial has its own README with setup and run instructions.

 ## 🎨 Customization

 ### Update Site Information